jonathaneunice/ansiwrap/README.rst

-Where ``textwrap`` is fooled by the raw string length of those control codes, ``ansiwrap`` is not; it understands that however much those codes affect color and display style, but have no logical length.
+Where ``textwrap`` is fooled by the raw string length of those control codes, ``ansiwrap`` is not; it understands that however much those codes affect color and display style, they have no logical length.

 The API mirrors the ``wrap`` and ``fill`` functions of ``textwrap``.